-• Parents will be routinely involved in the writing and evaluating of the CSRP.
+• Parents will be routinely involved in the writing and evaluating of the Plan 4 Learning.

-The school established a school-community advisory committee for the purposes of assisting with the completion of the CSRP.
+The school established a school-community advisory committee for the purpose of assisting with the completion of the Plan 4 Learning.
 This committee meets several times a year to review possible target areas and strategy ideas.
 Input will continue as the plan is implemented, monitored and evaluated.
 This information is also received throughout the surveys that are sent out throughout the year.

-• Input into the development of the compact.
+Input into the development of the compact.

-The current compact was developed in the fall of 2001 and will be revised each year to reflect current student, parent and student input.
+The current compact was developed in the fall of 2001 and will be revised each year to reflect current student, parent, and student input.
 All stakeholders are provided opportunities to input into the final compact.